eduardosantoshf/ies/lab3/lab3.1/README.md

 ## 3.1

+### c) What happens to your data when the application is stopped and restarted?
+How could you change that behavior?
+You don’t need to implement a solution; just explain it (with details).

+When the application is restarted all the changes made by HTTP requests gets rolled back, this happens because, when the class `LoadDatabase` gets called, this inserts 2 employees innto the database.
+When the REST api is called, the data is stored in an instance of this, and not in the database.

 ### Be sure to list all, filter one, insert and update Employees, i.e., try the several web methods.
 Take note of the URL used and report in the Readme.
 * GET requests (type: GET):
 	* Allow us to list all employees: